 Points have been assigned to the set-aside combinations according to the income generated at the Maximum Allowable Tax Credit rents.
 The lower the income generated, the deeper the income targeting; therefore, the higher the points.
-The set-aside combinations are grouped into point levels according to the average weighted AMI served.
+The set-aside combinations are grouped into In the

-In the Higher Income Counties, the Additional Low-Income Set-Aside options are based on the principle that all 9% tax credit projects in the Higher Income Counties should serve a significant number of households at 30% AMI.
+Higher Income Counties, the Additional Low-Income Set-Aside options are based on the principle that all 9% tax credit projects in the Higher Income Counties should serve a significant number of households at 30% AMI.
 In the Lower Income Counties, the presumed percentage of units set aside at 30% AMI has been reduced.
 In the Lower Income Counties, combinations that have 40-50% of the units at 30% AMI cross-subsidized by a large number of units at 60% AMI are not allowed because 60% AMI rents are typically not achievable in those counties.
 In recognition that 60% AMI rents are not always achievable, there are options that use 50% AMI as the highest income served.